 - 8,000 page output per toner cartridge (high yield cartridge)

 - Black and white only output (no more accidental color ink wasted)

 - Ink saving mode

 - Crisp, clear prints

 Please note that other printers may have emerged on the market since I purchased the model above several years ago.
-The purpose of this article is not to sell Brother printers, but to make you the reader, a more informed consumer, and to help you spend less money in the long run.
+The purpose of this article is not to sell Brother printers, but to make you the reader,

 Now that you know Which Printer to Use, Here are multiple free Printable Coupon Sources that update Daily!

 - Coupons Galore

 - Complete Coupon Database of All Coupons from Various Sources